 Strong relationships and the invitation to do meaningful work are great motivators

-“My number one goal was to be invitational,” Green said.
+“My No. 1 goal was to be invitational,” Green said.
 She set a goal of recruiting 12 lead teachers for Sunday school and many other folks to support by helping with crafts and being a supportive presence.
 Now Green has a core group of 50 volunteers whom she knows really well, “the kind of people I’d walk through fire for,” she said.

 For Green, recruiting and sustaining volunteers comes down to building strong relationships and inviting them into meaningful work.
 She cited a study on happiness out of Harvard University that pointed to authentic relationships and meaningful work as the primary sources of happiness in adults.
 “That’s what the church is built on,” said Green, “and so reminding the folks of what they are doing and why it matters is a piece of how we are invitational.”

-Green shared her story and tips from her career in children’s ministry with other faith formation leaders during the online Faith Formation Leader Connection meeting on Oct.
-12 to set the stage for this month’s topic on training volunteer formation leaders during a meeting hosted by the Office of Christian Education.
-Faith Formation Leader Connection meets twice a month, once during the day and once in the evening to be accessible to faith leaders across many time zones and contexts, whether they are full-time, part-time or volunteer.
-The next meeting is at 8 p.m.
-Eastern Time on Oct.
-24. Meeting resources can be found on the Faith Formation Leader Connection page.
+Green shared her story and tips from her career in children’s ministry with other faith formation leaders during a recent online Faith Formation Leader Connection meeting to set the stage for the topic of training volunteer formation leaders during a meeting hosted by the Office of Christian Formation.

 Timidity in teaching was a theme around recruiting new volunteers as one person shared various calls where a tradition of having paid Sunday school teachers became a practice.